 What do you think?
 Please don’t hesitate to comment.

-Also, please send us any records – recent or old – of Egyptian Nightjars from November to February (email: moroccan.birds AT gmail.com)
+Also, please send us any records (recent or old) of Egyptian Nightjars in the breeding areas from November to February (using the ‘contact us’ page).

 Mediani, M., Radi, M., Slimani, T., El Mouden, H., El Idrissi Essougrati, A. & Qninba A. 2013.
 Première mention de l’Engoulevent du désert (Caprimulgus aegyptius) dans l’Oued Ad Deheb et possible hivernage dans le sud du Maroc.
 Go-South Bulletin 10: 102-105.